Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 • They may be person or episode based

-• Much of the mortality and morbidity data in the UK is collected separately for England, Wales, Scotland and Northern Ireland, making comparisons between countries more problematic, particularly as data collection may not be standardized between countries
+• Much of the mortality and morbidity data in the UK is collected separately for England, Wales, Scotland and Northern Ireland, making comparisons between countries more problematic, particularly as data collection may not be standardised between countries

-• The ability to compare mortality or morbidity, for example cancer rates or cancer survival, between countries may prove problematic because coverage, as well as both the methods of data collection and the classification of certain cancers; may vary significantly between countries.
+• The ability to compare mortality or morbidity, for example cancer rates or cancer survival, between countries may prove problematic because coverage, as well as both the methods of data collection and the classification of certain cancers, may vary significantly between countries.

 In England most health statistics are published by the Office for National Statistics (ONS) and a large amount is now available electronically.